-If you cooked meatloaf for lunch, then you have leftovers for sure, unless your family has at least ten members.
+If you prepared meatloaf for lunch, then you have leftovers for sure, unless your family has at least ten members.
 This is because when preparing loaves, you get a much larger quantity of ingredients than what is needed for one lunch.
 It is almost as if it is impossible to make smaller meatloaves.

 The problem with reheating meatloaf is the same as with the original cooking.
 You want to make sure it doesn’t dry out too much.
 There is nothing worse than a dry loaf that tastes like cardboard.
-That’s why we bring you some great tips on how to reheat a meatloaf to make it perfectly juicy and tasty.
+That’s why we bring you some great tips on how to reheat meatloaf to make it perfectly juicy and tasty.

-Reheating Meatloaf In An Oven
+How To Reheat Meatloaf In An Oven

 Step 1: Preheat the Oven to 250 °F